 - Onboarding.
 Have approved processes and procedures for handling purchase orders and payment requests.
 Upon onboarding, assign permissions and access to your systems, networks, and data based on the vendor’s needs for access to do its job.

 - Monitoring.
 Send vendor questionnaires periodically asking about risk management, security, and compliance.
-Use software to continuously monitor your vendors for changes in their risk posture.
+Use software to monitor your vendors for changes in their risk posture continuously.

 - Termination.
-Have a well-defined process for offboarding, including terminating vendor access to your systems and the return of any equipment you have supplied to them.
+Have a well-defined process for offboarding, including terminating vendor access to your systems and returning any equipment you have supplied to them.

 Vendor Risk Management by Framework

-A number of regulations and industry standards require third-party vendors to be in compliance, and may even serve as frameworks for managing vendor risk.
+Several regulations and industry standards require third-party vendors to comply and may serve as frameworks for managing vendor risk.

-- The Health Insurance Portability and Accountability Act (HIPAA): Third-party risk management is specifically addressed in this federal law.
-Under HIPAA, electronically stored Protected Health Information (ePHI) that an organization creates, receives, maintains, or transmits must be protected against threats, hazards, and unauthorized use or disclosure.
+- The Health Insurance Portability and Accountability Act (HIPAA): Third-party risk management is addressed explicitly in this federal law.
+Under HIPAA, electronically stored protected health information (ePHI) that an organization creates, receives, maintains, or transmits must be protected against threats, hazards, and unauthorized use or disclosure.
 Under HIPAA, vendor contracts must contain privacy and security assurances.

-- System and Organization Controls for Service Organizations 2 (SOC 2): Third-party assurance of adequate risk and security controls are increasingly required by contracting organizations in the form of SOC 2 certification.
+- System and Organization Controls for Service Organizations 2 (SOC 2): Third-party validation of adequate risk and security controls is increasingly required by contracting organizations in the form of SOC 2 certification.

-- The Payment Card Industry Data Security Standard (PCI DSS): Third-party risk management is an important part of this industry standard.
-PCI DSS requires compliance from “third-party service providers,” which it defines as any vendor that stores, processes, or transmits cardholder data on behalf of a client organization, and any vendor that could affect the security of the cardholder data environment.
+- The Payment Card Industry Data Security Standard (PCI DSS): Third-party risk management is integral to this industry standard.
+PCI DSS requires compliance from “third-party service providers,” defined as any vendor that stores, processes, or transmits cardholder data on behalf of a client organization and any vendor that could affect the security of the cardholder data environment.

-- The Federal Risk and Authorization Management Program (FedRAMP): Third-party assessment organizations are included in this federal program requiring strict security management from federal government cloud providers which are third-party service providers, themselves.
+- The Federal Risk and Authorization Management Program (FedRAMP): Third-party assessment organizations are included in this federal program requiring strict security management from national government cloud providers, which are third-party service providers.

 - The General Data Protection Regulation (GDPR): Third-party risk management is required under this European Union law that applies to all entities that collect, process, store, sell, or share data belonging to EU residents.
 It states that organizations must take necessary steps to protect citizens’ data, including information shared with third parties (known as data processors).
-Third parties must also protect that data, and must comply with all aspects of the GDPR.
+Third parties must also save that data and comply with all aspects of the GDPR.

 - Control Objectives for Information and Related Technologies (COBIT).
-Vendor risk management using COBIT 5 is spelled out in detail in subsection DS2, from identification to monitoring and measuring.
+Vendor risk management using COBIT is spelled out in subsection DS2, from identification to monitoring and measuring.

 - The Committee of Sponsoring Organizations of the Treadway Commission (COSO) Internal Control-Integrated Framework.
 Many organizations use COSO to mitigate third-party risk.
 The framework helps organizations minimize risk overall with processes and improved controls, and it addresses third-party risk throughout the document.

-To automate your vendor risk management, you’ll need vendor risk management software.
-A quality governance, risk, and compliance (GRC) software with VRM capabilities will serve quite well.
+You’ll need vendor risk management software to automate your vendor risk management.
+A comprehensive governance, risk, and compliance (GRC) software with VRM capabilities will serve quite well.

 Why should you automate?
 Simply put, it’s the smart thing to do.

 Once a vendor is onboarded, the task of keeping tabs on their security is only just beginning.
-You need to send self-assessment questionnaires, obtain penetration testing results, continually update your vendor data, and more.
+You must send self-assessment questionnaires, obtain penetration testing results, update your vendor data, and more.

-Zen keeps track of vendors’ compliance with multiple frameworks, and provides continuous auditing in a few clicks, if that’s your desire, via its internal audit feature.
-Its user-friendly dashboards show you in a glance who’s compliant, and who isn’t.
+Zen keeps track of vendors’ compliance with multiple frameworks and provides continuous auditing in a few clicks with its internal audit feature.
+In addition, its user-friendly dashboards show you at a glance who’s compliant and who isn’t.

-With ZenGRC automating your vendor risk management tasks, you and your team can focus on other, more important tasks.
+With ZenRisk automating your vendor risk management tasks, you and your team can focus on other, more critical tasks.
 Liberated from the tyranny of spreadsheets, your business will rise above the risks.

-Why not call a Reciprocity expert today for your free consultation?
+Why not speak with a Reciprocity expert today to schedule a demo?